 How Do I Advance My Career as a Financial Planning Manager?

 Once you know what you want to do, you'll start your college career by earning a bachelor’s in finance.
 Upon graduation, you'll likely work as an analyst in the finance industry for a few years and then return to school for your master’s in finance.
 After you graduate, it’s time to apply and compete for a financial planning manager position.

 - Able to use PowerPoint and Excel

-Continue to learn after you earn your CFP certification.
-Additional knowledge may help with future promotions.
+You should also continue to gain skills after you earn your CFP certification.
+Additional education may help with future promotions.

 Find and join associations for financial planners.
 Network.
 Learn everything you can from meetings and seminars.
 Find and join a new financial planning community.
 Find a mentor and develop a relationship with this individual.
 Attend financial planning conferences and volunteer on a financial planning association committee.